-To synthesise this literature review, the different practices and techniques have been qualitatively assessed on their potential i) to reduce the use of primary resources, i.e. rock phosphate and fossil energy (related to energy use and production of mineral N fertilizers), ii) reduce emissions to the environment, which refers mainly to nitrogen emissions to air and water, and iii) increase soil organic matter, which contributes to climate change mitigation and improves soil quality.
+To synthesise this literature review, the different practices and techniques have been qualitatively assessed on their potential i) to reduce the use of primary resources, i.e. rock phosphate and fossil energy (related to energy use and production of mineral N fertilizers), ii) reduce emissions to air and water, which refers to ammonia and GHG emissions and nitrate leaching and iii) increase soil organic matter, which contributes to climate change mitigation and improves soil quality.
 Based on the literature review each of the current practices and techniques has been assessed in terms of positive effect (+), negative effect (-) or no effect (0), see Table S.1.